 Cheese - The cheddar cheese in this recipe can be replaced with your favorite cheese.
 Try any combination of these: Monterey jack cheese, pepper jack cheese, cotija cheese, queso fresco, feta cheese or goat cheese.

-Beans - I like to use black beans in this recipe, and they can be substituted with pinto beans or kidney beans.
+Beans – I like to use black beans for the bean mixture in this recipe, and they can be substituted with pinto beans or red beans, lentils, white beans or kidney beans.

 Quinoa - Can be substituted with an equal amount of your favorite whole grain such as brown rice, wheat berries, millet, farro, or barley.